 - B. Responding to Criticisms Against Expanding the Law - 1.
-Establishing the validity of the relationship a.
+Establishing the Validity of the Relationship a.
 Partners

 There are several criticisms to expanding medical visitation and medical decision-making rights to same-sex partners.
-With respect to expanding decision-making rights, perhaps the most convincing criticism is the difficulty in confirming the actual existence of a partner relationship in the absence of any legal status such as a marriage, civil union, or domestic partnership.52 Some states have offered a unique solution by expanding rights for unmarried couples-whether heterosexual or homosexual-if they can show "mutual interdependence" through indicia such as joint checking accounts or common property ownership.53 This may ameliorate the situation, but while heterosexual couples typically do not have to offer proof of marriage by showing a marriage license, homosexual couples are required to show documentation that may not be available in an emergency,54 and thus doing so would waste precious time even when a partner is able to successfully negotiate to stay with a hospitalized partner.
+With respect to expanding decision-making rights, perhaps the most convincing criticism is the difficulty in confirming the actual existence of a partner relationship in the absence of any legal status such as a marriage, civil union, or domestic partnership.52 Some states have offered a unique expanding couples-whether solution bv rights for unmarried show "mutual heterosexual or homosexual-if they can interdependence" through indicia such as joint checking accounts or common property ownership.53 This may ameliorate the situation, but while heterosexual couples typically do not have to offer proof of marriage by showing a marriage license, homosexual couples are required to show documentation that may not be available in an emergency,54 and thus doing so would waste precious time, even when a partner is able to successfully negotiate to stay with a hospitalized partner.
 An Oregon man was forced to make a case to hospital administrators before being able to stay with his dying partner, even though he was his registered domestic partner.55